JoranBeaufort/Remote-Teaching-Tools/README.md

 **Here I present a list of tools and infrastructure which hopefully help in this transition to remote teaching.**

-_ratings are my personal opinion or the opinion of multiple people I have spoken with_

 Overview:
 * Forums / Discussion Boards
 * Voice and Video Chats